threebrooks/UniversalController/README.md

 Don't know yet, nobody has asked me anything yet :)

+But, likely questions to be asked?

+* The keys are tiny, i have a hard time hitting the right one: The C64 and Amiga support two-finger pinch snd zoom
+* How do i use the modifier keys?
+(Shift, Commodore Key etc): They are "tap to activate".
+So, tap Shift, then tap Run/Stop for example

 ## Contributing

 The app is located in the android/ folder of the project, it's an Android Studio project.